ololduck/fake-ci/README.md

       #   - feature/*
       #   - hotfix/*
       branches: "*" # watch all branches matching this glob expression
+      secrets:
+          MY_SECRET: shh! # will be made available to jobs requesting it
       notifiers: # notifiers control how to be notified of build results
           - type: mailer # for now, only the "mailer" type is available
     - config: